 The Tanzu Kubernetes Grid CLI is ready to use.
 You can use the Tanzu Kubernetes Grid installer interface or CLI to deploy a management cluster to either vSphere or Amazon EC2.

-If you have vSphere 7.0 and the vSphere with Kubernetes feature is enabled, you can directly use the Tanzu Kubernetes Grid CLI to deploy Tanzu Kubernetes clusters to vSphere with Kubernetes.
-For information about how to connect the Tanzu Kubernetes Grid CLI to a vSphere with Kubernetes Supervisor Cluster, see Use the Tanzu Kubernetes Grid CLI with a vSphere with Kubernetes Supervisor Cluster .
+If you have vSphere 7.0 and the vSphere with Kubernetes feature is enabled, you can directly use the Tanzu Kubernetes Grid CLI to deploy Tanzu Kubernetes clusters to vSphere with Kubernetes, without deploying a management cluster.
+For information about how to connect the Tanzu Kubernetes Grid CLI to a vSphere with Kubernetes Supervisor Cluster, see Use the Tanzu Kubernetes Grid CLI with a vSphere with Kubernetes Supervisor Cluster.